Catherine Dolgorukova: Mistress of Alexander II

-In 1859, Catherine met Alexander II when he paid a visit to her father's estate.
+In 1859, 10-year-old Catherine met 41-year-old Alexander II when he paid a visit to her father's estate.
 On the 150th anniversary of Peter the Great's victory over Charles XII of Sweden, he observed military maneuvers near Poltava.
-He later reflected: "I made your acquaintance when you weren't even eleven but you've only got more beautiful every year since."After the death of her penniless father, Catherine and her sister Maria were sent to the Smolny Institute for Noble Maidens in St. Petersburg, a school for well-born girls.
+He later reflected: "I made your acquaintance when you weren't even eleven but you've only got more beautiful every year since."

+After the death of her penniless father, Catherine and her sister Maria were sent to the Smolny Institute of Noble Maidens in St. Petersburg, a school for well-born girls.
 Her mother appealed to Court Minister Count Nikolay Adlerberg, who arranged for Alexander to pay for their education and that of their four brothers.

 In the fall of 1864, Alexander met the 16-year-old Catherine at the Smolny Institute on an official visit.
 He visited her at the school and took her for walks and on carriage rides.
 Catherine had liberal opinions, formed in part by her time at the school, and she discussed them with him.
 He later arranged for her to become a lady-in-waiting to his wife, who was suffering from tuberculosis.